Members

 Ray Stockstad2018British Romantic and Gothic ProseA Marine Corps and Navy veteran of the first and second Gulf Wars, I enjoy playing games, brewing beer (and sun tea), watching movies, and studying how we create our sense of Self, using the Other as a mirror.
 My wife, Kelly, and I love our Baylor community and the fast friends we have made.

-Hannah Wells201819th Century American LiteratureHannah is a PhD candidate and an Iowa transplant to Texas.
-She came to Baylor after receiving a BA in English and a philosophy minor from Central College in Pella, Iowa.
-Her dissertation approaches nineteenth-century American fiction by examining the influence of Francis Bacon's scientific project and utopian political goals, covering works by Hawthorne, Melville, Poe, Twain, and the era's most dedicated (and most controversial) Baconian scholar, Delia Bacon.
-Serving via her assistantship as the Assistant Editor of the Mark Twain Journal, Hannah currently lives in Irving, TX, where her husband teaches at University of Dallas, and works from home while caring for their first baby, Isaac.
+Hannah Wells201819th Century American LiteratureHannah is a PhD candidate interested in American literature, political philosophy, and the history of science.
+Her dissertation approaches nineteenth-century American fiction by examining the influence of Francis Bacon's philosophical and scientific project on works by Hawthorne, Melville, Poe, Twain, and the era's most dedicated (and most controversial) Baconian scholar, Delia Bacon.
+Hannah is an alumna of Central College in Pella, Iowa, her home state, and currently resides in South Carolina with her husband Matt, who teaches at Clemson University, and their two sons.

 Jordan Sillars2016Jordan Sillars entered the Ph.D. program in the fall of 2016.
 His literary interests include 19th C. American literature, eco-criticism, and science fiction.
 Jordan's most recent degree came from the University of Toronto, where he earned his MA in English.
 He's a Canadian citizen, but grew up in Virginia's Shenandoah Valley and now lives with his wife, Hannah, in Waco.
 They enjoy exploring Cameron Park with their dogs, visiting the farmer's market, and chasing down the Pokey-O's ice cream truck.